 - 1. Secure leader buy-in to continuous improvement. - 2.
-Identify our technology bottlenecks that impact Finance, HR and implement improvements. - 3.
-Determine and train a process mapping person in each department as a champion and key driver working with like others across the agency using a standard consistent mapping process. - 4.
-Educate staff on process improvement, mapping and LEAN. - 5.
-Map our processes, assess gaps and solutions at an all-agency and department level.
+Identify technology bottlenecks that impact Finance and HR and implement improvements. - 3.
+Identify and train a process mapping person in each department as a champion and key driver working with peers across the agency using a standard consistent mapping process. - 4.
+Educate staff on process improvement, mapping, and LEAN. - 5.
+Map processes, assess gaps, and implement solutions at an all-agency and department level.